jirkapinkas/jsitemapgenerator/README.md

     // generate sitemap and save it to file ./sitemap.xml .toFile(Paths.get("sitemap.xml"))
-    // inform Google that this sitemap has changed .pingGoogle(); // this requires okhttp in classpath!!!
+    // inform Google that this sitemap has changed .ping(SearchEngine.GOOGLE); // this requires okhttp in classpath!!!
 ```

 ### How to create sitemap index: